David8263/yale-art-redesign/README.md

 Will Thorner: Exhibitions and Public Events page

-David Miller: Home and Publications Page
+David Miller: Home and Publications Page; Edits and Bugfixes to all pages to ensure some uniformity